kisalthennakoon/Devix/README.md

   - Accessibility: index badges include `aria-label` for screen readers
   - Clean separation of UI state (zoom, pan, notes, weather) from fetched data

+## Implemented Features (Phase 3)

+- **FR3.1 – Human-in-the-Loop Annotation & Verification**
+  - Reviewer can **add, edit, delete, or relabel** anomalies on the current image
+  - Annotation actions automatically update the **Errors panel** in real time
+  - Manual edits are **logged with timestamp and user** for audit

+- **FR3.2 – Threshold Recalibration**
+  - Adjust AI detection **confidence/severity thresholds** based on human annotations
+  - Automatically compute **Old → New differences** in errors
+  - Supports batch recalibration for multiple transformers

+- **FR3.3 – Metadata and Annotation Persistence**
+  - When a user interacts with the anomaly detection view, all changes are:
+    - **Captured and saved** in the backend
+    - Stored along with **metadata** (user ID, timestamp, image ID, transformer ID, action taken)
+    - **Displayed in the UI** with automatic reload when revisiting the same image

+- **FR3.4 – Feedback Export**
+  - The feedback log can be exported in **JSON** format containing:
+    - Image ID
+    - Model-predicted anomalies
+    - Final accepted annotations
+    - Annotator metadata

+- **Additional Technical Details (Feedback Mechanism)**

+  **Feedback Mechanism**
+  - Every user action (**add / edit / delete / relabel**) is recorded in a structured `feedback_log` with user ID, timestamp, and image details.
+  - When annotations are modified, the system **recomputes severity** and optionally provides an **auto-suggested label** for consistency.
+  - Features from validated annotations (aspect ratio, circularity, red ratio, etc.) are extracted for **threshold recalibration**.
+  - **Thresholds are updated dynamically** using robust statistical methods to fine-tune model accuracy.
+  - Feedback exports (JSON) include **image ID, model predictions, final annotations, annotator metadata, and updated thresholds** for retraining or analysis.

+  **Backend Structure and Workings for Persisting Annotations**
+  - **Annotation storage:** User annotations from the frontend are saved in a separate table.
+  - **Annotation retrieval:** When revisiting an inspection, human annotations are sent to the frontend if available; otherwise, model predictions are used.
+  - **Model feedback:** New human annotations are sent to the CV model to recalibrate thresholds and improve accuracy.

 ## Known Limitations / Issues